How do I troubleshoot Lambda function provisioned concurrency failure issues?

 If the preceding troubleshooting steps don't resolve your issue, then contact AWS Support.
 Include the following information in your support case:

-• The workflow on the Lambda function setup with all included services.
+• The workflow on the Lambda function setup with all services.

 • Details about whether the issue is intermittent or continuous.

-• Complete CloudWatch logs in .txt format from when the issue occurred.
-These CloudWatch logs are used to identify Lambda function errors that include timeout issues, init durations, and permissions issues.
+Note: The logs help identify Lambda function errors that include timeout issues, init durations, and permissions issues.

-• The exact timestamp of the issue with the time zone or timestamp in UTC.
+• The timestamp of the issue with the time zone or timestamp in UTC.

-Note: AWS Support representatives don't have access to customer CloudWatch logs due to security and privacy reasons.
+Note: For security and privacy reasons, AWS Support doesn't have access to customer CloudWatch logs.

 For more troubleshooting information, see Lambda: cold starts with new versions.

-Note: Unlike reserved concurrency, you incur additional costs when you use provisioned concurrency.
-See AWS Lambda pricing for details about provisioned concurrency costs.
+Note: You incur additional costs when you use provisioned concurrency.
 To keep provisioned concurrency costs low, it's a best practice to schedule provisioned concurrency usage for your organization.
-For more information, see Scheduling AWS Lambda provisioned concurrency for recurring peak usage.

 Related information